Today’s HR relies a lot on employer branding and candidate experience in the recruitment process.

 As an example, let us analyze the connection between EVP and employer brand in the example of Marriott Hotels.

 The employees working in Marriott Hotels around the world praise their company for investing in corporate education.
 The company often sends its employees on different kinds of competitions, where they can both improve their skills and showcase their talent.
+They aim towards career development of their employees.
 Marriott Hotels has incorporated this ‘strength’ in its employer branding strategy.

 Microsoft also follows the same pattern when it comes to their employer brand.
 Also famous for corporate education, they involve their employees to tell the story of how it is to work for Microsoft through a separate channel on Instagram which is also an amazing talent branding tool.